These dopamine supplements are the safest, most effective way to boost dopamine levels, helping problems with anxiety, depression, stress, and memory.

-Coffee, for example, decreases your risk of many major diseases and can even help you live longer.
-(87)
+Coffee, for example, decreases the risk of many major diseases and can even help you live longer.

-So if your morning cuppa makes you feel happier, more energetic and productive, I won’t argue with your success.
+So, if your morning cuppa makes you feel happier, more energetic and productive, I won’t argue with your methods.

 But keep in mind that caffeine is addictive and is not a good choice for anyone with anxiety.

-Interestingly, another “illicit” substance, nicotine, when isolated from tobacco, also shows promise as a surprisingly safe and effective dopamine-enhancing brain booster.
+Interestingly, another controversial substance, nicotine, also shows promise as a surprisingly safe and effective dopamine-enhancing brain booster when isolated from tobacco.

 Two Dopamine Supplements to Avoid